 B-160 UPDATING SYSTEM FOR THE SPECIFICATIONS

-The Chart Specifications of the IHO must be amended from time to time in response to the developing requirements of nautical charting, including changing navigational procedures and developments in cartographic techniques.
-The IHO Chart Standardization and Paper Chart Working Group (CSPCWG) is responsible for the updating of the Specifications (Technical Resolution 11/2002 as amended refers).
-A Member State finding it necessary to adopt a new specification or use a new symbol for a feature for which there is no existing symbol, should advise the IHB of the action taken at the earliest opportunity.
-All such proposals for changes must be referred by the IHB to the CSPCWG for advice.
-Members of the CSPCWG, in their capacity as a standing group of experts, should also identify new points requiring standardization action.
-The CSPCWG must recommend amendments to the Specifications to the IHB, who must communicate them to all IHO Members by Circular Letter asking Members to make known any major objection within three months.
-After three months, in the absence of objections from one or more Members, the IHB must update the on- line version of S-4 and announce, by a second Circular Letter, that the amendments have come into force and that members should consequently correct their copies of the Specifications.
-In the event of disagreement, the proposed amendments should be modified, if appropriate, to take account of objections or suggestions received, and an explanation must be given in the second Circular Letter, which will also promulgate the final version.
+The Chart Specifications of the IHO must be maintained to reflect the developing requirements of nautical charting, including changing navigational procedures and developments in cartographic techniques.
+The IHO Chart Standardization and Paper Chart Working Group (CSPCWG) is responsible for the updating of the Specifications in accordance with IHO Resolutions 11/2002 and 2/2007 as amended.
+A Member State finding it necessary to:

+adopt a new specification,

+use a new symbol or abbreviation for a feature for which there is no existing INT symbol or abbreviation, or

+amend an existing specification

+should inform the IHB at the earliest opportunity.
+All such proposals for changes should be referred by the IHB to the Chairman of the CSPCWG.
+Members of the CSPCWG, in their capacity as a standing group of experts, should also identify new points requiring standardization action and refer them as soon as possible to the Chairman of CSPCWG.

+The Chairman of CSPCWG will consider the proposals and, if appropriate, consult any stakeholders and refer the proposals to the IHO Hydrographic Services and Standards Committee (HSSC) for approval as CSPCWG Work Items.
+Changes which are categorized as ‘clarifications’ according to Resolution 2/2007 as amended are not required to be referred to HSSC; the Chairman of CSPCWG will determine if they should be reviewed by CSPCWG members before incorporation into the Specifications.

+When the CSPCWG has completed its consideration of any proposals, it must refer them to HSSC to consider the impact of the change and subsequently recommend their submission to IHO Member States by Circular Letter for approval.
+The clarifications, revisions and new editions of S-4, incorporating approved changes as appropriate, are published by the IHB and announced by Circular Letter.

 Proposed revision of S-4 B-160 (with changes incorporated)